HadiBishr/Theki/README.md

 ## List of commands to run the whole project (Run in order for 1-4)

 ### (Make sure you are in the Theki directory, if not then run "cd Theki")
+### (Also make sure you are running each of these 4 commands in 4 different terminal tabs)
 ### 1. npx hardhat node
 ### 2. npx hardhat run scripts/deploy.js --network localhost
 ### 3. npm start